Baby Teeth 101

-Baby teeth start developing beneath the gums in utero, but generally won't start erupting until the child is about six months old.
+Baby teeth are also known as primary, milk, or deciduous teeth.
+They start developing beneath the gums before a child is born.
+However, they generally do not start to appear in the mouth until six months of age.
 Between the ages of six months and three years, a total of 20 baby teeth will erupt.
-These baby teeth aren't just a practice set, rather, they work as placeholders for the larger, permanent, adult teeth that will show up later, when the child's mouth is generally large enough to accommodate them.
-Baby teeth are also essential in speech development and digestion.
+These baby teeth aren't just a practice set.
+They work as placeholders for the larger, permanent, adult teeth that will show up later.
+In addition, they are essential in speech development and digestion.

 When Do Children Lose Their Baby Teeth?

 Children will generally start to lose their baby teeth around six years of age, usually in the same order as when the teeth first erupted.
-All baby teeth are usually lost by age 12.
+Children typically lose all baby teeth by age 12.

-When the permanent teeth hiding below the gums are ready to start coming in, the roots of the baby tooth above it will start to dissolve, eventually leaving the baby tooth attached only by the gum tissue surrounding the tooth.
-Without the root to stabilize the tooth, it may wiggle or become loose.
+When the permanent teeth hiding below the gums are ready to start coming in, the roots of the baby tooth above it will start to dissolve, eventually leaving the baby tooth attached only by the gum tissue surrounding it.
+Without the root to stabilize the tooth, it wiggles and becomes loose.

-What Should be Done When a Baby Tooth Comes Out?
+What Should I do When a Baby Tooth Comes Out?

 It isn't unusual for children to experience some discomfort, pain, or even some light bleeding when a baby tooth comes out.

-The first thing to do is clean the area of the missing tooth by rinsing gently with some warm salt water.
+After the tooth comes out, have your child clean the area by rinsing gently with warm salt water.
 If there is still bleeding, place a small amount of gauze over the area, applying light pressure until the bleeding stops.
-Once the bleeding stops, any discomfort can be treated by applying a wet (cold) cloth to the site, which will help to reduce any minor swelling that may occur from the tooth coming out.
+Once the bleeding stops, you can apply an over-the-counter topical anesthetic for discomfort.

 Should a Loose Tooth be Pulled?

 Though a loose tooth can cause some discomfort or annoyance while eating, loose teeth shouldn't be pulled using string or floss.
-To see if a loose tooth is truly ready to come out, the child's parent or caretaker can place tissue over the tooth and gently squeeze.
-If the tooth pops out, it was ready, if not, more time should be allowed.
+To see if a loose tooth is truly ready to come out, you can place tissue over the tooth and gently squeeze.
+If the tooth pops out, it was ready!
+Be patient and allow more time if the tooth does not pop out easily.

 Most children start losing their baby teeth around age six, but every child is different.
 If your child's teeth were slow to come in, they will likely take a little longer to lose.
-However, if your child hasn't hit their tooth eruption or shedding milestones within a year of the timelines listed below, you should address it with your child's dentist.
+However, talk to your dentist if your child hasn't experienced their tooth eruption or shedding milestones within a year of the timelines listed below.

 |A,J||25-33 mos||10-12 yrs||Second Molar|